1inch/limit-order-protocol-utils/docs/create-limit-order-rfq.md

 npx limit-order-rfq-utils
 ```

-As result you will receive a JSON structure of limit order RFQ.
+As result you will receive a structure of [RFQ order](./limit-order-rfq-structure.md).
 Example:

 ```json
 {